CRCHUM-CITADEL/ensemble-mia/README.md

         └── population_all_with_challenge_no_id.csv
 ```

-Note: We have generated the training set to train the meta-classifier and trained a RMIA model and generated
+Note: We have generated the training set to train the meta-classifier and computed RMIA scores and generated
 predictions and placed the **.csv** files in the **input** folder.
 You can skip this step and use the provided data,
-if you do not want to use the generated the training set and the predictions from the trained RMIA model.
+if you do not want to use the generated training set and RMIA scores.

 4.**Train** the meta-classifier: train the meta classifier of the ensemble models and save the trained meta classifier.
 Note: We have added a trained XGBoost meta-classifiers in the **output** folder.